Libel lawsuit against former St. Marys councilman dismissed

 “He read way too much into what I said,” Goodman said of the ad.
 “I knew I had no intent.
 The top man is always responsible.”

-No state charges have been filed against Goodman or three others arrested for their alleged roles in the theft.
+No state charges have been filed against Brunson or three others arrested for their alleged roles in the theft.

 Former Camden County Finance Director Mike Fender and his wife, Carolyn Fender, were arrested for allegedly receiving about $500,000 in fictitious grant money for their school, Advance Learning Center, now located in St. Marys.
 Monthly cash payments of $17,000 in alleged grant money were paid by Brunson to the Fenders.